-In addition to routine food sampling, the Council’s Health Service is also an active member of the Western Australian Food Monitoring Group, undertaking scheduled sampling of a wide variety of food products to ensure state wide compliance with the Food Standards Code Australia and New Zealand.
+In addition to routine food sampling, the Town's Health Service is also an active member of the Western Australian Food Monitoring Group, undertaking scheduled sampling of a wide variety of food products to ensure state wide compliance with the Food Standards Code Australia and New Zealand.

 I’m ALERT Food Handler Training

-It is a requirement of the Food Act 2008 that all individuals who serve food are able to provide evidence of food handler training.
+It is a requirement of the Food Act 2008 that all individuals who serve food are able to provide evidence of food safety training.
 This is to ensure the quality and safety and the food products produced, and in turn ensuring the safety of the community.
 The Town of Claremont offers basic food handler training free of charge at FREE ON-LINE FOOD SAFETY TRAINING.

 Food Business Paperwork